nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/message.md

 * Updated Record(REPLACE = 1): message destination should include both `http://nchs.cdc.gov/vrdr_submission` and `http://steve.naphsis.us/vrdr_exchange` and message should use an `eventUri` of `http://nchs.cdc.gov/vrdr_submission_update`
 * Do not send to NCHS (REPLACE = 2): message destination should include just `http://steve.naphsis.us/vrdr_exchange` and message should use an `eventUri` of `http://nchs.cdc.gov/vrdr_submission_update`

+See the [Mortality Specific](message.html#mortality-specific) section below for details on message content.

 #### Updating Prior Death Record Submission